About Peace Lily

 - While Peace Lilies can survive in water for short periods, they are not aquatic plants and prefer to grow in soil.
 Long-term growth in water can lead to nutrient deficiencies and other issues.

-Can I grow Peace Lily indoors
+Can I grow Peace Lily in my indoor space

 Difficulty